Applying for a short-term visa

 Length of visa

-Whether you apply for your visa in advance of travelling or you apply on when you arrival time the UK you will receive a six-month vignette or a visa stamp in your passport.
+Whether you apply for your visa in advance of travelling or you apply when you arrive in the UK you will receive a six-month vignette or a visa stamp in your passport.
 However, the Home Office rules state that you should leave the UK within 30 days of the end of your course (as stated on the your Cardiff University offer letter or invitation letter) or by the expiry date of your visa, whichever is earlier.

 Travelling outside the UK